-Chapter 46, Hawaii Revised Statutes, county organization and administration with respect to any county ordinance, rule, regulation, law, or provision in any form relating to county permitting, licensing, zoning, variance, processes, procedures, fees, or any other requirements that hinders, delays, or impedes the purpose of this Proclamation.
+Chapter 46, HRS, county organization and administration, to the extent that any county ordinance, rule, regulation, law, or provision in any form applies to any county permitting, licensing, zoning, variance, processes, procedures, fees, or any other requirements that hinder, delay, or impede efforts to repair, reconstruction, improvement, or work under this Proclamation, to the extent that compliance results in any delays involved in securing County permits.
+This would include but is not limited to chapter 22, article 7, grading, grubbing, and stockpiling,

-Chapter 89, Hawaii Revised Statutes, collective bargaining in public employment, to the extent that compliance or any provision relating to collective bargaining hinders, delays, or impedes the purpose of this Proclamation.
+Chapter 89, HRS, collective bargaining in public employment, to the extent that compliance or any provision relating to collective bargaining hinders, delays, or impedes the purpose of this Proclamation.